ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-using-overlays.md

 ---
 ## What are Overlays?

 Overlays are styled text and images in your broadcast.
 You can access Overlays by clicking the {% inlineicon overlays 65 graybutton %}Overlays Menu Button{% endinlineicon %} in the upper right corner of the Main Window, or through the Overlays menu at the very top of your display.
-There are four types of Overlays:
+There are five types of Overlays:

 ## Text Overlays